Post-reduction inference for confidence sets of models: An operational blueprint for Gaussian linear regression

-where $\nu=df_1+df_2 \asymp n$.
-It follows from \eqref{eqRn} that $\hat{R}_n \rightarrow_d N(0,1)$ provided that $k\lesssim n^{3/2}$. \end{theorem} \begin{remark} Although the estimator of error variance looks to play a minimal role in Theorem \ref{corrRayleigh}, it is important for the proof strategy that the modified cross validation estimator $\mrcv$ is used. \end{remark}
+\begin{remark} Although the estimator of error variance looks to play a minimal role in Theorem \ref{corrRayleigh}, it is important for the proof strategy that the modified cross validation estimator $\mrcv$ is used. \end{remark}

-The error term is minimised with $k=2$ and in view of \eqref{eqFisherApprox}, we expect this choice to provide a close distributional approximation under the null model.
+The error term is minimised with $k=2$ and, in view of \eqref{eqFisherApprox}, we expect this choice to provide a close distributional approximation under the null model.
 There may be reasons to prefer larger $k$, particularly if this provides appreciable improvements in power to detect departures from the null model for only a small loss in coverage.
 Conditioning on $|\hat{\mathcal{E}}^{(1)}|$ and $|\hat{\mathcal{E}}^{(2)}|$ in the statement of Theorem \ref{corrRayleigh} breaks the dependence between $\hat Q^{(1)},\ldots, \hat Q^{(k)}$.
 In the simulations of \S \ref{secSim}, where this aspect is implicitly averaged over in the simulation replicates, some mild dependence is introduced, which may contribute to the deterioration in the distribution theory for increasing $k$.

 It may be questioned, in view of the discussion preceding Theorem \ref{corrRayleigh}, why the randomisation of equation \eqref{EQ: randomisation} is needed at all, as rotational invariance of the Haar measure implies that any vector $v$ on a hypersphere in $\RR^{n-d_\theta}$ gives rise to an angle $\langle Q, v \rangle$ that follows the distribution in \eqref{eqFisher1915}.
-This approach, like that of \S \ref{secPartitioning} ignores the orientation of the embedding manifold $\mathcal{X}^\perp$ in $\RR^n$.
+Such an approach, like that of \S~\ref{secPartitioning} ignores the orientation of the embedding manifold $\mathcal{X}^\perp$ in $\RR^n$.
 Thus, while the null distribution theory is correct in an unconditional sense, the analysis is not relevant for detecting departures from the null model.